 Gender focuses on the socially constructed differences between men and women, women and girls and men and boys.
 It focuses on which formal or informal rules define these roles, and provides opportunities and strategies for change for everyone.
-Gender can help to raise awareness and identify opportunities to adapt the project tools for needs of both women and men.
+Gender does mean to focus both on men and women.